goodatlas/zeroth/README.md

 Zeroth is an open source project for Korean speech recognition implemented using the Kaldi toolkit.

-This project was developed as part of Atlas’s (https://www.goodatlas.com) Language AI platform, which enables enterprises to add intelligence to their B2C communications.
+This project was developed as part of Atlas Labs’s (https://www.atlaslabs.ai) Language AI platform, which enables enterprises to add intelligence to their B2C communications.

 By introducing an official Korean Kaldi recipe, the Zeroth project aims to make Korean speech recognition more broadly accessible to everyone.